wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'and are rich from the silk trade',
     'as members of an ASSASSIN CULT',
-    'split in two factions of ground-dwellers and ceiling-dwellers', 'as the {noble}’s official tailors',
+    'split in two factions of ground-dwellers and ceiling-dwellers', 'as a {noble}’s official tailors',
   ];
      gen_data['ettinculture'] = [
     'who joined the GREAT HORDE',